fizge/1-SENECA-UDC_Coil_Proyect/README.md

 ### Navigating the DataPilot Interfaces

-Once you review if your device is compatible, you can download DataPilot to your desktop and start using all of its data analysis features.
-DataPilot has three main interfaces, each with its own features:
+Once you review if your device is compatible, you can download DataPilot to your desktop and start using all of its data analyzing features.
+DataPilot has three main interfaces that with their own features:

-1. **Loading a model interface**
+- **Loading a model interface**
-2. **Model generating interface**
+- **Model generating interface**
-3. **Graph interface**
+- **Graph interface**

 #### Loading a Model Interface

-After starting the application, the loading interface appears.
-Here, you can upload your existing data files or load a past DataPilot model using the **Open File** and **Load Model** buttons(See [Figure 1](#figure-1-loading-interface).
+After you start the application, the loading a model interface appears.
+On this screen, you can upload your existing data files or load a past DataPilot model  with the **Open File** and **Load Model** buttons (See [Figure 1](#figure-1-loading-interface).
 To learn more about loading models, see "Opening Data Files".

 ![image](https://github.com/user-attachments/assets/96f756fd-28fd-42dd-a83d-e0afa58852c9)
 <a id="figure-1-loading-interface"></a>